-cids Co.
-Ltd is a sulphuric acid and Akita zinc refinery produces 260,000 t/a. while Dowa's Onahama copper refinery produces 240.000 t/a.
-"Sumitomo and Dowa produce 1.8 million t/a and we buy in about 200- 300,000 t/a," Gunji said.
+Dowa produces 500,000 t/a at the company's two metal refineries.
+The firm's Akita zinc refinery produces 260,000 t/a, while Dowa's Onahama copper refinery produces 240,000 t/a.
+"Sumitomo and Dowa produce 1.8 million t/a and we buy in about 200-300,000 t/a," Gunji said.
 "Coral Bay is using 600,000 t/a a year, so we need to buy in from outside sources.
-The Philippines' share is 1.4 million t/a and our domestic sales are about 600.000 t/a a year.
+The Philippines' share is 1.4 million t/a and our domestic sales are about 600,000 t/a a year.
 We also have Taiwan and Southeast Asia customer exports of about 200,000 t/a, so we buy in from other Japanese and South Korean smelters."

-Acids' owners, Sumitomo Metal Mining In Japan, Acids normally buys in sulphu-Co and Dowa Mining Holdings Co, are two ric acid from four suppliers, including Nippon of Japan's largest sulphuric acid producers Phosphoric Acid Co. a fertilizer manufacturer. and together supply about 90% of Acids' "The amount we buy from them depends sulphuric acid sales volume.
-The remainon their surplus as they use sulphuric acid ing sales volume is purchased from other for fertilizer production," Gunji said.
-"Towa sulphuric acid producers, "Sumitomo pro-Gosie, a chemical manufacturer, supplies duces 1.3 million t/a, it's almost always us with some: others include Ube Industries the same level," explained Toshio Gunii, which produces gypsum and gypsum board.
-Sales Department General Manager at Other Japanese smelters supply us as well.
-Acids Co Ltd. "We have a one month turnanot a fixed amount as it depends on the supround every two years.
-The last time was ply situation.
+In Japan, Acids normally buys in sulphuric acid from four suppliers, including Nippon Phosphoric Acid Co, a fertilizer manufacturer.
+"The amount we buy from them depends on their surplus as they use sulphuric acid for fertilizer production," Gunji said.
+"Towa Gosie, a chemical manufacturer, supplies us with some; others include Ube Industries which produces gypsum and gypsum board.
+Other Japanese smelters supply us as well, not a fixed amount as it depends on the supply situation."

-According to figures released by the Ministry of Economy, Trade and Industry (METI), production of sulphuric acid in Japan was 6.35 million t/a in the financial vear ending March 31, 2014 (FY2014). registering a 5.8% decrease compared with production of 6.74 million t/a the previous year.
-Almost 5 million t/a of sulphuric acid is obtained from copper and zinc smelting in Japan, where copper smelters are the largest single source of acid.
+According to figures released by the Ministry of Economy, Trade and Industry (METI), production of sulphuric acid in Japan was 6.35 million t/a in the financial

+4 50 5 51 year ending March 31, 2014 (FY2014), 6 52 registering a 5.8% decrease compared with production of 6.74 million t/a the pre-7 53 vious year.
+Almost 5 million t/a of sulphu-8 54 ric acid is obtained from copper and zinc smelting in Japan, where copper smelters 9 55 are the largest single source of acid.
+"Total production in 2013 was 6.6 mil-10 56 lion t/a of sulphuric acid; demand in Japan 57 11 is stable but decreasing," Gunji explained.
+"Demand now is about 3.8 million t/a, so 12 58 Japan exports about 2.8 million t/a.
+In Taiwan, Acids supplies sulphuric acid 13 59 to four fertilizer manufacturers, of which three export part of their fertilizer production.
+Taiwan is a small market, however, and demand for sulphuric acid is not expected to grow in future.